-These windows are static and relatively large [114] and lead to huge circuit queues inside relays before throttling the sending leading to high latencies in turn.
-AlSabah et al. [114] studied the problem and proposed two solutions, better configuring the window and introducing a state-of-the-art circuit control flow mechanism working on a per-link basis named N23 [115].
-Tuning the window enabled a small decrease in tail latencies but increased download time; as a result the authors deemed Tor's control flow mechanism as not very effective.
-Conversely, N23 should be the preferred approach according to the authors as it enables a more substantial decrease in tail latencies while also reducing download time.
+These windows are static and relatively large [7] and lead to huge circuit queues inside relays before throttling the sending leading to high latencies in turn.
+AlSabah et al. [7] studied the problem and came with two solutions, better configuring the window and introducing a state-of-the-art circuit control flow mechanism working on a per-link basis named N23 [124].
+Tuning the window enabled a small decrease in tail latencies but increased download time ; as a result authors deemed Tor's control flow mechanism as not very effective.
+Conversely, N23 should be the preferred approach according to authors as it enables a more important decrease in tail latencies while also reducing download time.
 However, control flow is not the sole source of latency in a Tor circuit.

 Rate Limiting As Tor relay operators may want to only allocate part of their server resources to Tor, they might set a bandwidth limit.
 The bandwidth limit is enforced in Tor through a token-bucket.
-When the token-bucket is empty, no more traffic is relayed until the periodic bucket refill occurs.
+When the token-bucket is empty, no more traffic is relayed until bucket periodic refill occurs.

-Historically refilled every second as a tradeoff between liveness and performance, the token has been shown to harm latency, arbitrarily adding 2 seconds delay on some packets [108].
-In 2012 a ticket [116] was opened to optimize the token-bucket refill time.
+Historically refilled every second as a tradeoff between liveness and performance, it has been shown to harm latency, arbitrarily adding 2 seconds delay on some packets [57].
+In 2012 a ticket [1] has been opened to optimize the token-bucket refill time.
 Different refill times have been tested and their impact on time to first byte (TTFB) has been evaluated.
 A slight improvement in TTFB has been observed for 100ms and 10ms compared to 1s.
-Finally, the Tor community [116, 117] converged to the value of 100ms.
+Finally, the Tor community [1, 121] converged to the value of 100ms.

-A token-bucket can add at most its refill time in latency at each relay, ie. 100ms now (and 1s previously).
+A token-bucket can add as most its refill time in latency at each relay, ie. 100ms now (and 1s previously).
 Considering a hidden service connection involving 6 relays, it could mean a 600ms (6s previously) penalty.
 In practice, a latency penalty of a low as 100ms can represent a non-negligible part of the final latency, which in turn harms real-time protocols.

 Scheduling Tor handles many buffers: input and output buffers for TCP sockets in the kernel and per-circuit buffers internally.
-Management of these buffers can significantly impact the time a packet passes queued inside the relay.
-The original round-robin mechanism is known [65] to be unfair and sub-optimal when multiple circuits share the same TCP connection.
+Management of these buffers can significantly impact the time a packet passed queued inside the relay.
+The original round-robin mechanism is known [59] to be unfair and sub-optimal when multiple circuits share the same TCP connection.
 To fight the problem of fairness, one must start to define a fairness rule and prioritize traffic following this rule.

 The first studied rule is to aim to share the bandwidth, at a given time, as fairly as possible between users.
-Based on theoretical work from Hahne [118], Tschorsch and Scheuermann [119] propose to enforce max-min fairness (ie. maximizing the bandwidth of the slowest circuit in the network) property by only keeping a single round-robin scheduler at send time.
+Based on theoretical work from Hahne [86], Tschorsch and Scheuermann [212] propose to enforce max-min fairness (ie. maximizing the bandwidth of the slowest circuit in the network) property by only keeping a single round-robin scheduler at send time.

-Sharing bandwidth among users has shown to be unfair: a user that consumes bandwidth for a long time benefits more from the network than a user that will occasionally transfer data.
+Sharing bandwidth among users has shown to be unfair: a user that consumes bandwidth for a long time benefits more from the network than a user that will punctually transfer data.
 In this context, resource allocation must not be fair at a given time but over time.
-To satisfy this constraint, researchers have proposed to prioritize circuits according to an EWMA indicator of their bandwidth usage over time [120] or more advanced machine learning techniques [121].
-Other heuristics were proposed: the authors of KIST [122] noted that interactive web traffic is bursty compared to non-interactive one and thus decided to prioritize short bursts of data over constant-rate data.
+To satisfy this constraint, researched have proposed to prioritize circuits according to an EWMA indicator of their bandwidth usage over time [207] or more advanced machine learning techniques [4].
+Other heuristics were proposed: KIST [107] authors noted that interactive web traffic is bursty compared to non-interactive one and thus decided to prioritize short bursts of data over constant-rate data.